Sakib56/Breast-Cancer-Detection/README.md

 *Note: it is 30-D instead of 32-D as I have removed the "id" and "diagnosis" columns within loadData()*

 #### Cross-Validating the Data
-As I have a finite dataset, I can not use all of the dataset to "train" KNN, instead I will cross-validate.
-This is essentially shuffling the data and splitting into two groups (in my case).
+As I have a finite dataset to work with, I can not use all of the dataset to "train" KNN, instead I will cross-validate.
+This is essentially shuffling the data and splitting into two groups, one for training purposes and another for testing.
+Think of it like a studying a pastpaper versus doing a final exam.

-The reason this is done is because, I used all of the dataset to train and test my model, it would get a higher accuracy compared to unseen data points (as there will always be one training point exactly on the testing point)
+The reason this is done is because, if I used all of the dataset to train and test my model, it would get a higher accuracy compared to unseen data points (as there will always be one training point exactly on the testing point)...
+You wouldn't give your student a final exam which was the same as a pastpaper.

+**crossValidate(data, trainSize=0.8)** is used to do this cross-validation,

+#### bruteForceBestHyperParams

 ## data.csv